KevinGfox/Certification/bloc5/README.md

 - How often are drivers late for the next check-in?
 How does it impact the next driver?
 - How many problematic cases will it solve depending on the chosen threshold and scope?

+# This project can be divided into two parts:
 1) Build a dashboard that will help the product Management team with the above questions
 2) Create and API indicating the optimum rental price using custom model and AWS cloud services